b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***15** ==How do ye know of their surety==?
 Behold, ye cannot know of things which ye do not see; therefore ==ye cannot know== that there shall be a Christ.*

 Let's take a moment to zoom out for a moment; we're reading Alma chapter 30.
 Any Mormon who has been paying attention in Seminary would remind you that only two chapters later, Alma the Younger advises us in a notorious chapter that *faith is not knowledge* ([[1](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21)], [[2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p26#p26)], [[3](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p34#p34)]).
-Alma clearly delineates the two by saying "faith is not to have a perfect knowledge of things."

 That said, what I understand Korihor to be saying here is "there isn't tangible evidence of Christ. ==You don't know He's coming==.
 This is a tradition that you should give critical evaluation to."